 In the morning we get up before sunrise to climb the famous Dune 45 for sunrise views.
-After this there is the option to go to Sossusvlei by 4x4 to visit the Dead vlei pan and see more of this harsh but beautiful landscape.
+After this there is the option to go to Sossusvlei by 4x4 to visit the Deadvlei pan and see more of this harsh but beautiful landscape.

-We travel on to the Fish River Canyon, reputedly the second largest canyon in the world, before heading to our camp at Ai Ais to enjoy a soak in the hot springs in the lower reaches of the Canyon.
+We travel onto the Fish River Canyon, reputedly the second largest canyon in the world, before continuing to our camp at Ai Ais.
+This region is a spectacular setting for enjoying the natural hot springs in the lower reaches of the Canyon.

-Distance over two days: 613 kms Est. Drive Time, day 71: +/- 5 hours
+Distance over two days: 613 kms Est. Drive Time, Day 54: +/- 5 hours

-Est. Drive Time, day 72: +/- 9 hours incl. stop at the Canyon
+Est. Drive Time, Day 55: +/- 9 hours incl. stop at the Canyon